chicago-justice-project/article-tagging/README.md

 Now that you've got the requirements resolved, you're ready to install the library.
 If you are wanting to install this to use as a client that can deliver NLP results, then please see [INSTALLATION.md](INSTALLATION.md).
 If you are wanting to roll up your sleeves and do some data science, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Usage

+Below are sample usages when you want to just use this as a library to make predictions.

 ### From python